It’s strong. It holds paint well. It provides dimensional variety to structures.

-Its visual likeability is improved when the tubing is curved into a gentle, graceful arch.
+Its visual appeal is boosted when the tubing is curved into a gentle, supple arch.

-Fashioning that arch, though, is not a minor task.
+Creating that arch, though, is not easy.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, after all.
-The right equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while staying flat or square.
+It’s a hollow section, remember.
+The right equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling expertise applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Winnebago County.
+Our rectangular tube bending and rolling knowledge extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Winnebago County.

 How?
 Max Weiss Company involves a proprietary mandrel bender system to hold the tube’s integrity.
-It’s a piece of equipment you won’t find anywhere else.
-Less scrap equates to less cost … and more value for you.
+It’s a piece of equipment you won’t find at any other metal bender.
+Less scrap adds up to less cost … and more value for you.

 Look around.
 You’ll observe rectangular metal tubing in Winnebago County buildings, canopies, artwork and elsewhere.
 Its simple symmetry has its own beauty … which makes it a favorite of those who first idealize the structures.